botble/cms-docs/meta-box.md

 # Meta boxes

-This concept based on Wordpress functions.
+This concept based on WordPress functions.

 You can add meta box from `your-theme/functions/functions.php` or in function `boot` of your plugin service provider.